epfl-lara/leon/README.md

 on its own and you should be able to compile Leon testcases with the standard Scala compiler.

 Now we can make sure that the build went fine.
-There is a collection of testcase in _'regression'_ that are used to check the correctness of the system.
+Leon comes with a test suite.
-We provide a shell script ```run-tests.sh``` to run all of them and make sure Leon behaves as expected.
-You should run ```./run-tests``` now to make sure everything is in order.
-Note that running all tests can take some time.
+Use ```sbt test``` to run all the tests.

 Using Leon
 ----------